 Yes, The Spa at Excalibur is a 13,000-square-foot facility that offers multiple types of massages and services.

-Yes, the Canterbury Wedding Chapel offers a number wedding ceremony packages.
+Yes, the Canterbury Wedding Chapel offers a number of wedding ceremony packages.

 Yes, banquet and meeting facility houses more than 12,000 square feet of space.